tankista/SYScreenshotUploader/README.md

 #define DROPBOX_APP_KEY @"your dropbox app key"
 #define DROPBOX_APP_SECRET @"your dropbox app secret"
 ```

-Register your dropbox's app to correct URL scheme (db-DROPBOX_APP_KEY) in Info.plist.
-This will ensure that after successful authorisation iOS will redirect you from Dropbox app to your app.

 Initiate shared uploader and pass Dropbox keys: